Important Government bodies of India

 - To advise the President on matters relating to the disqualification of the members of Parliament.

-- To register political parties for the purpose of elections and grant them the status of national or state parties on the basis of their poll performance.
+- To register political parties for elections and grant them the status of national or state parties based on their poll performance.

-- Since its inception in 1950 and till 15 October 1989, the Election Commission functioned as a single-member body consiting of the Chief Election Commissioner.
+- Since its inception in 1950 and till 15 October 1989, the Election Commission functioned as a single-member body consisting of the Chief Election Commissioner.

 - By an ordinance of 1993, the power of Election Commissioners have been made equal to those of the

 - The Commission works under the overall supervision of the Chief Election Commissioner.

 - The tenure of the CEC and the Election Commissioners has been fixed as six years

 #2 Union Public Service Commission

 The first Public Service Commission was set up on October 1st, 1926.
 However, its limited advisory functions failed to satisfy the people’s aspirations and the continued stress on this aspect by the leaders of our freedom movement resulted in the setting up of the Federal Public Service Commission under the Government of India Act 1935.

 - The first Public Service Commission was set up on October 1st, 1926.
 However, its limited advisory functions failed to satisfy the people’s aspirations and the continued stress on this aspect by the leaders of our freedom movement resulted in the setting up of the Federal Public Service Commission under the Government of India Act 1935.
 Under this Act, for the first time, provision was also made for the formation of Public Service Commissions at the provincial level.